 4. Set Up Your Business Website, Social Media, and Bank Accounts, Now:

 Make sure you can hit the ground running by getting everything set up for your new business long before you ever leave your job.
-Have your website ready, have all your social media accounts and pages set up, get your business license, open business accounts at your bank and at any stores you will need for products, and so on.
+Have your website ready, have all your social media accounts and pages set up, get your business license, choose the best business account for you, and so on.
 In short, be proactive so that you will be ready on Day One to step out of your old responsibilities and right into your new ones.